crholm/raz.sh/data/blog/2025-05-02_a_critical_look_at_mcp.md

 The "flexibility" of Streamable HTTP introduces several security concerns, and here are just a few of them:

-- **State Management Vulnerabilities**, Managing session state across different connection types (HTTP and SSE) is complex.
+- **State Management Vulnerabilities**: Managing session state across different connection types (HTTP and SSE) is complex.
 This could lead to vulnerabilities such as session hijacking, replay attacks or DoS attacks by creating state on the server that needs to be managed and kept around waiting for a session to be resumed.
-- **Increased Attack Surface**, The multiple entry points for session creation and SSE connections expand the attack surface.
+- **Increased Attack Surface**: The multiple entry points for session creation and SSE connections expand the attack surface.
 Each entry point represents a potential vulnerability that an attacker could exploit.
-- **Confusion and Obfuscation**, The variety of ways to initiate sessions and deliver responses can be used to obfuscate malicious activity.
+- **Confusion and Obfuscation**: The variety of ways to initiate sessions and deliver responses can be used to obfuscate malicious activity.

 ### Authorization